Vancouver, Washington: Annual events

 Every June since 2006, the Recycled Arts Festival held in Esther Short Park has featured the work of dozens of artists whose creations are made from at least 75% reused or recycled materials, along with live music and food.

-Since the mid-1960s, Vancouver hosted a Fourth of July fireworks display on the grounds of Fort Vancouver National Historic Site that draws many people to the city.
+Since the mid-1960s, Vancouver has hosted a Fourth of July fireworks display on the grounds of Fort Vancouver National Historic Site that draws many people to the city.
 The display routinely ran to 45 minutes, attracted up to 60,000 visitors and was broadcast on area television, one of the largest west of the Mississippi River.
-Due to the death of key organizer "Mister Fireworks" Jim Larson and a poor economy, the show was not held in 2009.
+Due to the death of key organizer "Mister Fireworks" Jim Larson and economic conditions during the Great Recession, the show was not held in 2009.
 A shorter, redesigned show debuted in 2010 and brought in approximately 35,000 people.
 As of 2019, The Historic Trust (formerly the "Fort Vancouver National Trust") continues to organize the fireworks event.
 The fireworks were not held in 2020 or 2021 due to COVID-19.

 4 Days of Aloha, also known as the Hawaiian Festival, takes place in late July in Esther Short Park, Clark College, and Fort Vancouver.
 Started in 2012 by "Aunty" Deva Yamashiro, a hula dancer and self-appointed cultural ambassador for Hawaii, the festival features live music, dance performances, craft workshops, and a celebration of Hawaiian food, arts, and culture.

 Late August features the Vancouver Wine and Jazz Festival in Esther Short Park, which brought 13,500 attendees in 2012 and which is considered the largest jazz festival in the Pacific Northwest.